sergiocazzolato/github-spread-runner-operator/TESTING.md

 # Cleaning Up

-In case the unit is in error status, before deleating it run:
+In case the unit is in error status, before deleting it run:

 `juju resolved --no-retry <unit-name>`